Physical Therapist Assistant Cover Letter Examples and Templates for 2023

 Dear Ms. Waters,

 With over five years of experience as a physical therapist assistant, I’ve worked with diverse patient populations and licensed therapists to provide patient-centered care.
 During my time at Brooklyn Physical Therapy, I administered highly effective treatment to clients under the supervision of licensed physical therapists.
-I believe that my extensive background in evidence-based treatment would be a valuable asset to Manhattan United Health.
+My extensive background in evidence-based treatment would be a valuable asset to Manhattan United Health.

-Your organization’s mission statement of delivering patient-centered care aligns with my experience within the physical therapy field.
-I am confident that I can be a valuable contributor to Manhattan United Health based on my professional achievements:
+Your organization’s mission of delivering patient-centered care strongly aligns with my physical therapy background.
+I am confident I can be a valuable contributor to Manhattan United Health based on my professional achievements:

 • Delivered inpatient and outpatient treatment and support to clients, including therapeutic exercises, massages, and strength training